josenikhid97/Sentimental-analysis-on-twitter-tweets-adn-euro-news-during-pandemic/README.md

 For getting most trend keywords:
 1. Set MALLET_HOME in environment variables
 2. SET JAVA_Home in environment variables
-3. Update mallet_path in the notebook   Week8_Topic_Modeling.ipynb
+3. Update mallet_path in the notebook   Topic_Modeling.ipynb
 4. set root_path = '../Euronews/' for euronows excel files
-5. Run Topic Modeling/Week8_Topic_Modeling.ipynb
+5. Run Topic Modeling/Topic_Modeling.ipynb
 6. Dont forget to update the path of all output files